paastech-cloud/docs/Architecture.md

 To avoid polluting the output if the administrator only wants to see their own SSH keys, we decided to separate both requests.
 At the moment, it is neither possible to become an administrator through the website, nor to appoint someone to this role.

+##### User Input Validation

+One of the most important parts of an API is, to check the Client input values.
+Every piece of data provided by the User should follow the asked type and rules to assure the best performance and security and minimize the risk of errors occuring.
+To avoid checking each input individually, the verification is made using [Decorators](https://docs.nestjs.com/microservices/basics#decorators) and [Validators](https://docs.nestjs.com/pipes#class-validator) provided by NestJS.
+This way, the type and other necessary rules are automatically checked before even executing the code of the application and should the verification fail, the API will return a `BAD REQUEST` error.

+##### Route protection

+With NestJS' allowing to create [guards](https://docs.nestjs.com/guards), classes that define the rules to access different endpoints, three types of routes have been established :

+- Public - accessible to everyone
+- Private - only accessible to connected Clients
+- Admin Only - only accessible to administrators

+This system allowed to automise the security verification before each route.

+##### Uniformity of response

+By using NestJS' [Interceptors](https://docs.nestjs.com/interceptors), we were able to filter all outgoing data and uniform the responses in order to ease the communication with the other services.
+Every endpoint will return a json object containing a status as well as a message that contains the actual data to return.

 #### Git controller

 **_TODO: [GIT] fill for the git controller and architecture_**